typicaleoxx/Hotel-Management-System/README.md

 # HotelManagementSystem

 ## Description
-Hotel Management System is a Django project designed to streamline various operations within a hotel establishment, including accounting, front desk management, restaurant management, and overall hotel management.
-The project is structured into different Django apps, each serving a specific function within the hotel management system.
+Hotel Management System is a Django project designed to facilitate various hotel management tasks, including accounting, front desk operations, restaurant management, and overall hotel administration.
+The project is structured into distinct Django apps, each catering to specific functionalities within the hotel management system.
 These apps include:

 - **Accounting**: Manages billing and payment information for customers.
 - **Front Desk**: Handles customer information and room assignments.